tomaswolf/gerrit-gitblit-plugin/README.md

 # Caveats and To-dos

 * I have not gotten around to try out Lucene indexing of Gerrit repositories in GitBlit.

-  *TODO 1*: I should give it a try and see if there any problems, and if so, if they can be worked around relatively easily in a self-contained way in the plugin itself.
-Even nicer: could GitBlit be made (easily!) to use Gerrit's Lucene index?
+Since this is a feature I don't use, I have no plans to do anything about this in case it doesn't work.

 * I run this plugin in a firewalled private network, and it seems to me that the authentication stuff is good enough.
 I do _not_ know whether it would be good enough for running this on a public network, or whether I goofed somewhere big time.
 I'm no web security